Trump rages about Mueller probe, claims 'total mess...absolutely nuts'

 Breaking News Emails

-President Donald Trump escalated his war on Robert Mueller on Thursday, slamming the special counsel investigation as a "total mess" that has "gone absolutely nuts."
+President Donald Trump escalated his war on Robert Mueller on Thursday, slamming the special counsel investigation in a series of tweets as a "total mess" that has "gone absolutely nuts."

 "The inner workings of the Mueller investigation are a total mess.
-They have found no collusion and have gone absolutely nuts," Trump tweeted.
+They have found no collusion and have gone absolutely nuts," Trump wrote in one of five tweets blasting the special counsel.

 "They are screaming and shouting at people, horribly threatening them to come up with the answers they want.
-They are a disgrace to our Nation and don't…....care how many lives the ruin," he added.
+They are a disgrace to our Nation and don't...care how many lives they ruin," he added.

 Trump did not provide any evidence for his claims.
 The attacks come shortly after Trump forced out Attorney General Jeff Sessions, who had recused himself from the investigation, and named Matt Whitaker as acting attorney general.
 Whitaker is now overseeing Mueller.